-Seattle, Wa 98101
+Seattle, WA 98101

-Embassy Suites by Hilton Seattle Downtown Pioneer Square
+Embassy Suites by Hilton

-Walk To: Since the Embassy Suites by Hilton Seattle is centrally located in Pioneer Square, getting out to explore the Emerald City is a no-brainer.
-Put the kiddies in the jogging stroller or strap them into front packs and hit the Seattle waterfront with stops at the Seattle Great Wheel, Pirate’s Plunder, Old Curiosity Shop, Wings Over Washington, Seattle Aquarium and Olympic Sculpture Park.
-Then, venture to Magic Mouse Toys, Pike Place Market and the downtown shopping district and stop at the Seattle Public Library (to check out the children’s section) or make your way over to the Seattle Center to explore the International Fountain, Artists at Play playground Seattle Childen's Theater, Pacific Science Center and the new Marvel: Universe of Super Heroes exhibit at MoPOP.
+Walk To: It's Sounders season and the hotel could only be closer if it was on the pitch.
+So why not take in a game?
+Go Sounders!
+Or march the kiddies to the Seattle waterfront with stops at the Seattle Great Wheel, Pirate’s Plunder, Old Curiosity Shop, Wings Over Washington, Seattle Aquarium and Olympic Sculpture Park.
+Then, venture to Magic Mouse Toys in Pioneer Square, Pike Place Market, and Seattle Public Library.
+Make your way over to the Seattle Center to explore the International Fountain, Artists at Play playground, Seattle Children's Theater, Pacific Science Center and MoPOP.
 Want to see a bit more of the city from the water?
 Argosy Cruises on Pier 69 offers daily cruises along Elliott Bay and excursions to Tillicum Village.

-Embassy Suites by Hilton Seattle Downtown Pioneer Square
+Embassy Suites by Hilton

 255 S. King.
 St.